wahyu-adi-n/vehicle-attribute-recognizer/README.md

-# This is Projetc for Vehicle Attribute Recognition
+# This is Project for Vehicle Attribute Recognition using Ensemble Depp Transfer Learning